Stipa Data Collection Protocol

 (category type only)

 Yes if selected categories will be used to label observations and no otherwise.
-Default is no. {yes, no} NA No
+Default is no. String in set {no, yes} NA No

 CategoryModifier